 That they are futile.

 b.
-He who planted the ear, shall He not hear: The logic is simple and solid.
+He who planted the ear, shall He not hear?
+The logic is simple and solid.
 The God who created the ear can hear, and the God who created the eye can see.
-The God of all wisdom and knowledge will hold men and women to account for their life.
+The God of all wisdom and knowledge will hold men and women to account for their lives.

 i.
 “The logic is inescapable, once the premise is accepted that God is our Maker.
 What the psalm does not contemplate is the crowning absurdity, reserved for modern man, of rejecting even this.”
 (Kidner)

 ii.
 “The psalmist does not say, He that planted the ear, hath he not an ear?
 He that formed the eye, hath he not eyes?
 No; but, Shall he not hear?
 Shall he not see!
 And why does he say so?
 To prevent the error of humanizing God, of attributing members or corporeal parts to the infinite Spirit.”
 (Clarke)

 c.
 The LORD knows the thoughts of man: God’s wisdom is so great that He even knows the thoughts of men and women.
 This great God must be appropriately feared, respected, and obeyed.
 This was important for the senseless and fools to hear and maybe even understand.

 i.
 The Apostle Paul later quoted Psalm 94:11 in 1 Corinthians 3:20 speaking of God’s triumph over the exaltation of defiant human wisdom and knowledge, and in Romans 1:21 speaking of the futility of man’s intellect against God.

 B. The people of God who must hear and obey His instruction.

 1. (12-15) Consolation for God’s people – they will never be cast off.

 Blessed is the man whom You instruct, O LORD,